Our team is always ready to help.

 It’s important to remember that everyone grieves in their own way.
 However, despite how unique the grieving process is for each individual, there are usually certain patterns in grief that people go through.

-In addition to the five stages of grief, there are also several types of grief people may experience.
+There are also several types of grief people may experience.

 Every type of grief is unique in its onset and impact: